microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

     * Understand the seasonality of the traffic, i.e peaks during the day, week, month and year
     * Identifying test data
   * Defining the load the application would be tested with
-  * Establishings metrics to be collected
+  * Establishing the metrics to be collected
   * Which tools will be used for the perform tests
     * How will the load be generated (from within the network or from the internet)
     * How will the tool be configured, i.e. single load inducing mode or multiple load inducers?